“Tell me what you plan to do with your

 Her life is a reflection of her multi-faceted interests.

 A creative catalyst… as one of those rare people who can effortless hop between the arts and sciences, Maria has an intriguing range of problem-solving tools at her fingertips.
 From supporting others to seize technological opportunities to drawing on the psychology of the human brain, she is the epitome of agile.
-Maria is soon to launch a brand new creative consultancy for those seeking catalytic change in their lives, their workplaces and beyond.
+Maria has launched a new creative consultancy for those seeking to build their individual creative core competencies or workplaces with problem solving cultures.

 For more about Maria, visit www.msimonelliportfolio.com.au

-To join her in the Creativity Without Borders revolution, visit her Facebook site
+To join in the Creativity Without Borders revolution, visit the Facebook site

 To create a new career, visit www.careerredesign.com.au